WC5E/Warcraft-5e-Conversion/Manual of Monsters, Main File.md

 An ashwing moth kept in captivity sheds light for 1d8 days, after which the light fades as it goes dormant.

+> This would be a good place for some Ashwing Moth art

 \columnbreak

 ___